-Preparation commences at the teachers discretion.
-The introduction of preparatory steps for the male dancers vocabulary are delivered as part of their technique class and supported by strength and conditioning programs.
+Preparatory steps of virtuosic coaching and vocabulary are delivered as part of the technique class, or as dedicated coaching classes and supported by strength and conditioning programs.

-- Posture/placing of the spine - The use of turnout and rotation of the whole leg without force or pronation of the ankles or knees - Introduction/revision of basic terminology and positions and practise of basic technique to develop an understanding of why exercises are undertaken, as well as how they are executed - Enchainements are simple to emphasise focus on technical elements - Coordination of arms and head in all exercises - The development of musicality through practice in the recognition of different time signatures and rhythms.
-Collaboration with the class pianist is essential in order to assist with the students' musical understanding - Learning to work in a group situation; understanding of spatial awareness in relation to use of space as well as in relation to other members of the group - Classroom etiquette, joy of dance, grooming, work ethic and learning to respect and show consideration for others in the group - Encouragement of a positive attitude to learning with an eagerness to accept challenge
+- Posture/placing of the spine - The use of turnout and rotation of the whole leg without force or pronation of the ankles or knees - Introduction/revision of basic terminology and positions and practise of basic technique to develop an understanding of why exercises are undertaken, as well as how they are executed - Enchainements are simple, in order to emphasise focus on technical elements - Coordination of arms and head in all exercises - The development of musicality is incorporated through the recognition of different time signatures, accents, phrasing and rhythms.
+Collaboration with the class pianist is essential in order to assist with the students' musical understanding - Learning to work in a group situation; understanding of spatial awareness in relation to use of space as well as in relation to other members of the group - Studio etiquette, joy of dance, grooming, work ethic and learning to respect and show consideration for others in the group - Encouragement of a positive attitude to learning with an eagerness to accept challenge.